Summer Evening, Last Train, Walk Home

 The country was, in general, also very honest.
 A year later, I went into a cafe just outside the main stationin Porto for a snack.
 After leaving, I thought I'd lost a 20 escudo note (Then about £0.30, I'd guess about the equivalent of two euros today) - and went back in to search the floor under my chair.
 The cafe owner asked what I'd lost, and I explained, whereupon he simply opened the till and handed me a 20 escudo note, which I tried to refuse, but he insisted I take it.

 After leaving a second time, I realised I'd made a mistake, and had spent the money earlier, so had to go back once again to return the note.
 It wasn't a huge sum of course, but that wasn't the point - the man had just handed over a replacement note because he thought I'd lost mine in his cafe.
 Incidentally, Hubert correctly said the locomotive in the phot was built by Henschel, of Kassel.
-These engines were very handsome, built around 1920, I think, and I somehow had this image in my mind that Kassel would be a very romantic, German city full of houses dating back to 1600 or even earlier.
+These engines were very handsome, built pre WW1, and I somehow had this image in my mind that Kassel would be a very romantic, German city with an imposing, turreted Schloss, full of houses dating back to 1600 or even earlier.

 Congrats to Owen and all who had a shot at the location!